 Choosing a CBG Product

-• The product is the third party tested which means that an independent company has verified the claims made by the manufacturer of the product
+• The product is the third party tested, meaning an independent company has verified the claims made by the manufacturer of the product

 • You are starting with low concentrations of CBG so you do not counter any side effects which are rare but still sometimes present, including mild nausea or drowsiness.

-• The product does not include any THC – THC-containing oils and other edibles are not legal in the UK and can come with a range of unwanted side effects
+• The product does not include any THC – THC-containing oils and other edibles are not legal in HK and many countries and can come with a range of unwanted side effects

 Why CBG is more expensive than CBD?